Well, high altitude for you depends on where your home is!

 First of all, you don’t need A Guide Out West to tell you that a

 little common sense about high altitude goes a long way.
 Adjusting to

-and there are lots of helpful things
+and there are lots of helpful things you can do.

 If you over-exert yourself during the first day or so of your visit, you might feel very tired and sluggish, which keeps you from having that great vacation you have anticipated.

-And, our second-best advice is to keep hydrated.
+And, our second-best advice is to keep hydrated!

 Since fluid loss contributes to acclimatization problems, just keep in mind that drinking extra fluids while at altitude and staying properly hydrated is almost like magic!